kyosu-1/auth-examples/README.md

-# go-auth-examples
+# auth-examples
-Examples of Go language implementations for authentication and authorization (OAuth2.0, OpenID Connect, SAML, etc.)
+Examples of implementations for authentication and authorization (OAuth2.0, OpenID Connect, SAML, etc.)